Reproductive Mental Health Services

 Please bring any medications that you are currently taking to your appointment.

-3During your visit
+During your visit

+At your first appointment, you will be seen by a psychiatrist, ideally in person or virtually if necessary.
 The psychiatrist will ask you many questions in order to understand what your main concerns are and how they can help you.
 These questions may include inquiries about:

-• any previous mental health symptoms and/or diagnosis and any treatment you received
+• Any previous mental health symptoms and/or diagnosis and any treatment you received

-• any family history of mental illness
+• Any family history of mental illness

-• your early childhood experiences
+• Your early childhood experiences

 At the end of the appointment, you and the psychiatrist will discuss your situation and treatment options available to you, including psychological treatment and treatment with medications.